 In my experience, a mid-size (like a Toyota Tacoma) or full-size (like a Ford F150) four door 4WD pickup truck is the most useful vehicle for wild camping.
 There is plenty of space inside for all your companions and their stuff, and the bed is quite useful for hauling firewood, stones, coolers, and other supplies.
 Yes, they cost more, but considering you will spend nothing for your overnight stays, you’ll still be way ahead budget-wise!

-Fire Safety and Wild Camping
+Fire Safety and Dispersed Camping

 For an up-to-date list of Fire Restrictions by state, click HERE.